 Size: 8 kilometers long and 4 kilometers wide.

 Getting to the island: By ferry with Lineas Romero from Orzola.
-If you want you can also go there by Catamaran on an all-inclusive experience.
+If you want you can also go there by Catamaran for an all-inclusive experience.

 Price for the ferry: 20 euros per person – return ticket.

 Price for bike rental: About 10 euros per person for the day.

 Orzola – La Graciosa: 08:30, 10:00, 11;00, 12:00, 13:30, 16:00, 17:00, 18:00.
 During high season they also leave at 19:00 and 20:00.

 La Graciosa – Orzola: 08:00, 08:40, 10:00, 11:00, 12:30, 15:00, 16:00, 17:00.
 During high season they also leave at 18:00 and 19:00.

 This trip was made as a collaboration with Lineas Romero and Turismo Lanzarote